 Can I pay my school fees with a payment plan?

 Yes, you can.
-Please contact the school office to make arrangements.
+Please contact the school office in Term 4 once you have received your parent compass login details they can then make arrangements.

 Do we need to bring our primary school learning plans with us to Rowville?